AvtsVivek/Github-Copilot-Cert-Prep/src/tasks/002070-FoundationsInlineCode/ReadMe.md

 5. `Alt + \` will show the ghost text suggestions.
    1. You can press Tab to accept the suggestion.
    2. You can press Esc to reject the suggestion.
    3. Note this is different from `Ctrl + Space bar` which shows the IntelliSense suggestions.
 6. `Ctrl + Right Arrow` will move the cursor to the next word.
 This way we can accept only a partial suggestion, of what copilot has suggested.
    ![Ctrl + Right Arrow](images/52_50_VsCodeCtrlRightArrow.png "Ctrl + Right Arrow")

 7. `Ctrl + Alt + B` will open the Copilot sidebar.
+Pressing again will close the sidebar.
    ![Copilot sidebar](images/53_50_VsCodeCtrlAltBOpenChatWindow.png "Copilot sidebar")

 8. Github Copilot as Pair Programmer.